sdsc/spack/README.md

-- A Spack package ***dependency chain*** is an explicitly-defined ordered set of Spack specs that share a common (core) compiler and/or MPI library, may depend on one another (or share other software dependencies), and should be installed one after another, one at a time, as prescribed by their dependencies.
+- A Spack package ***dependency chain*** is an explicitly-defined ordered set of Spack specs that share a common (core) compiler and/or MPI library, may depend on one another (or share other software dependencies), and should be installed serially one after another, one at a time, as prescribed by their dependencies.
 - A Spack ***deployment branch*** is a *trunk*-like branch for a specific version of `spack` that tracks all of the Spack configuration files, Spack packages, and Spack specs used to deploy a Spack instance (or a